vitogit/live_view_demo/README.md

 # Development

-The idea is to show the power of Phoenix Live View so I tried to use almost no javascript.
-This currently allows you to add a new youtube playlist, play the playlist and stop the playlist.
-This is done changing the variables of the youtube playlist, like autostart=1 to start the video , autostart=0 to stop it.
+The idea is to show the power of Phoenix Live View so I tried to use no javascript.
+This currently allows you to add a new youtube playlist, play the playlist, stop the playlist and move to the next or previous video.
+This is done changing the variables of the youtube playlist, like autostart=1 to start the video , autostart=0 to stop it, index=index+1 to advance to the next video.
 Phoenix will reload the video when the video string changes.

 # Limitations